-To vote through the Internet:

-- (1) Read the proxy statement and have your proxy card at hand. - (2) Go to the website that appears on your proxy card. - (3) Enter the control number set forth on the proxy card and follow the simple instructions.
+To vote by telephone: To vote via the Internet: (1) Read the proxy statement and have your proxy card at hand.
+(1) Read the proxy statement and have your proxy card at hand.
+(2) Call the toll-free number that appears on your proxy card.
+(2) Go to the website that appears on your proxy card.
+(3) Enter the control number set forth on the proxy card and follow the simple instructions.
+(3) Enter the control number set forth on the proxy card and follow the simple instructions.

-The Company encourages you to vote by telephone or through the Internet using the control number that appears on your enclosed proxy card.
-Use of telephone or Internet voting will reduce the time and costs associated with this proxy solicitation.
+The Company encourages you to vote by telephone or via the Internet using the control number that appears on your enclosed proxy card.
+Voting by telephone or Internet will reduce the time and costs associated with this proxy solicitation.
 Whichever method you choose, please read the enclosed Proxy Statement carefully before you vote.

-If you have any questions regarding the proposals or need assistance voting your shares, please contact AST, the Company's proxy solicitor, toll-free at 1-877-896-3195.
+If you have any questions regarding the proposals or need assistance voting your shares, please contact AST, the Company's proxy solicitor, toll-free at 1-800-284-7175.